-which the project stove is a baseline stove.
 7 Methodology criteria Records of renewable fuel sales may not be used as sole parameters for emission reduction calculation, but may be used as data informing the equations in section 2.0 of this methodology.
-These records need to be correlated to data on distribution and results of field tests and surveys confirming (a) actual use of the renewable fuel and usage patterns (such as average fraction of non-renewable fuels used in mixed combustion or seasonal variation of fuel types), (b) GHG emissions, (c) evidence of CO levels not deteriorating (d) any further factors effecting emission reductions significantly.
+These records need to be correlated to data on distribution and results of field tests and surveys confirming (a) actual use of the renewable fuel and usage patterns (such as average fraction of nonrenewable fuels used in mixed combustion or seasonal variation of fuel types), (b) GHG emissions, (c) evidence of CO levels not deteriorating (d) any further factors effecting emission reductions significantly.
 The project does not entail utilization of renewable fuel but makes use of the existing non-renewable biomass for improved cookstoves.
-Sola r Lighting Systems- AMS I.A version 14.0 5 Methodological criteria supply individual households/users or groups of households/users included in the project boundary.
-The applicability of the methodology is limited to individual households and dissemination of renewable energy-based lighting systems (solar lighting systems), where the emission reduction per system is less than 5 tonnes of CO 2 e per year.
-Based on official statistics from the host country government agencies (mentioned in section B.4 of the VPA-DD), in the
+Solar Lig ghting Systems- AMS I.A version 14.0 8 Methodological criteria This category comprises renewable electricity generation units that supply individual households/users or groups of households/users included in the project boundary.
+The applicability of the methodology is limited to individual households and users that do not have a grid connection except when: (a) A group of households or users are The VPA involves dissemination of renewable energy-based lighting systems (solar lighting systems), where the emission reduction per system is less than 5 tonnes of CO 2 e per year.
+Based on official statistics from the host country government agencies (mentioned in section B.4 of the VPA-DD), in the absence of project technology, end users would have used wick-based kerosene lanterns supplied with electricity for lighting.